Orlando Writing Schools

 This program emphasizes the importance of writing, interpreting literature, and communication.
 Required courses examine composition, rhetoric, and various genres of literature.
 Electives include creative nonfiction; travel, nature, personal, and media writing; grammar; and the craft of writing.
 Graduation requires completion of a senior research project.

 Master of Arts in English

 Students in this program take a research class and a seminar in addition to several elective courses.
 Writing electives focus on nonfiction, fiction, poetry, and playwriting workshops.
 A thesis is also required in this program.

 There are a few other schools outside of the Orlando city limits where individuals can earn a degree relevant to writing.
 About 43 miles from Orlando in Lakeland, FL, Florida Southern College has an English bachelor's degree program with a writing concentration, and Southeastern University has a Bachelor of Arts in English program that includes various writing classes.
-A bit farther in Lake Wales, FL, individuals can learn writing skills through Warner University's English bachelor's program.
-The school also offers a major in media writing.
+A bit farther in Lake Wales, FL, individuals can learn writing skills through Warner University's English bachelor's degree program.